solidcouch/solidcouch/docs/Configuration.md

 ### Specify environment variables for github workflow build

+You can specify github environment variables in [repository's settings](https://github.com/OpenHospitalityNetwork/sleepy.bike/settings/variables/actions).
+Some of github variables are named differently from the environment variables documented here

 Have a look in [deployment workflow](../.github/workflows/deploy.yml) to see how our github environment variables map to our app configuration options

-You need to specify environment variables in [repository's github settings](https://github.com/OpenHospitalityNetwork/sleepy.bike/settings/variables/actions).
-Some of github variables are named differently from the environment variables documented here

 #### Github workflow variables